-Percentages are written into pupils' exercise books only when appropriate.
+Percentages are written into pupils' exercise books/Google classroom submissions only when appropriate.
 Comments or explanations are written by the teacher, where appropriate, to help pupils understand how to improve their work.
 Pupils are assessed during each term on topics covered over that period.
 All test/examination results are used to inform set changes.

-All pupils use the CGP Edexcel GCSE textbook.
-The 'MyMaths' website is used extensively.
+All pupils use the OUP Edexcel GCSE textbook, supported by MyMaths

-MEDIA STUDIES

-Exploration of the nine media forms through expoloration of existing media products and creative tasks.

-Final productions (25-30 guided learning hours in total).

-Research and Planning
+Media Studies

-Investigating the ethos, scheduling practices, regulation (including PSB) and funding model of the major television channels: BBC1 and ITV.

-In depth studies - detailed comparisons: film/print advertising and marketing/online media.

-In depth studies - differences between the three media forms.
+- Exploration of the nine media forms through expoloration of existing media products and creative tasks. - · Final productions (25-30 guided learning hours in total). - · Research and planning. - Investigating the ethos, scheduling practices, regulation (including PSB) and funding model of the major television channels: BBC1 and ITV. - In-depth studies detailed comparisons: film/print advertising and marketing/online media. - · In-depth studies differences between the three media forms.

-- have learned to use appropriate technology - be able to shoot and select images - · be able to edit/layout pages - · be able to soundtrack/write copy - be able to use test audiences to check meaning has been communicated - · understand how to analyse camera angles, sound, mise-en-scene and editing - · have used a wide variety of media terms - · have gained knowledge about the British Television industry - · have analysed unseen media texts with confidence - · understand how audiences 'read' media texts - · have gained knowledge and skills in research and planning - have gained skills in the production areas associated with their choice of production project
+- · have learned to use appropriate technology - · be able to shoot and select images - · be able to edit/layout pages - · be able to soundtrack/write copy - · be able to use test audiences to check meaning has been communicated - · understand how to analyse camera angles, sound, mise-en-scene and editing - · have used a wide variety of media terms - · have gained knowledge about the British television industry - · have analysed unseen media texts with confidence - · understand how audiences 'read' media texts - · have gained knowledge and skills in research and planning - have gained skills in the production areas associated with their choice of production project